Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$duration` is a duration string to be formatted.
+* `$duration.input` is an `IData` document containing arbitrarily specified duration strings to be formatted.
-* `$pattern.input` is an optional pattern describing the type of duration specified by the `$duration` string.
+* `$pattern.input` is an optional pattern describing the type of duration specified by the duration strings.
 Defaults to an [ISO8601] XML string.
-* `$patterns.input` is an optional list of duration patterns that `$duration` might conform to, useful when the exact pattern is not known.
+* `$patterns.input` is an optional list of duration patterns that the duration strings might conform to, useful when the exact pattern is not known.
 A parse is attempted for each pattern until the first successful parse, or until all patterns have been tried in which case an unparseable duration exception will be thrown.
-* `$pattern.output` is an optional desired pattern used to format the `$duration` string.
+* `$pattern.output `is an optional desired pattern used to format the duration strings.
 Defaults to an [ISO8601] XML string.
 * `$datetime` is an optional datetime string used as a starting instant to resolve indeterminate values (such as the number of days in a month).
 * `$datetime.pattern` is an optional datetime pattern that `$datetime` conforms to, that will be used to parse the datetime string.
   Defaults to an [ISO8601] XML datetime.

 #### Outputs:

-* `$duration` is the duration string formatted according to `$pattern.output`.
+* `$duration.output` contains the duration strings formatted according to `$pattern.output`.

 ---